 Remember, you don’t want it to look perfect.
 It will take all your will power to not run your fingers through your hair, but DON’T DO IT.
 Don’t brush it once it’s dry, either!
 Leave it be!
 It takes willpower, I know.

 Okay so, that’s it.
 You’re done.
 So easy, right? ?

 These are totally optional–sometimes my hair needs a few extra touches, sometimes it doesn’t!
 Here are three extra tweaks I’ll add when needed:

 Finish off with texture spray:

 I absolutely LOVE Oribe’s Dry Texturizing Spray which is a great way to finish it off, or give it a refresher when you wake up in the morning.
 (I love Oribe because it’s another “cleaned up” brand that doesn’t contain parabens.)
 Honestly, you may not even need this if you use Beautycounter’s Sea Salt spray because it does add a bunch of texture already, but I always like to use one of these on second or third day hair once the texture from the Sea Salt spray has faded.
 It also smells AMAZING.
 I use it after I curl my hair as well!

 Add some shine:

-If you find that your ends are dry or could use some shine, try Oribe’s Apres Beach wave and shine spray.
+If you find that your ends are dry or could use some shine, try Oribe’s texturizing and volume spray.
 I’ve also been loving Bumble and Bumble’s Hairdresser’s Oil (I got a sample that I use whenever I travel!)
-Make sure to ONLY apply oil to the ends–otherwise it will weigh your hair down and make it greasy!
+Make sure to ONLY apply oil to the ends–otherwise, it can weigh your hair down and make it greasy!